dannyd2083/NETXAI/README.md

 ### 🔍 Run a single model independently

+⚠️ Before running any individual model script, make sure all data files and folders (e.g., `datasets/`, `features/`, `data_splits/`) have already been generated and are in the correct paths.
+You can do this by running the full pipeline first or preparing them manually.

 You can also run each model's training script manually with a specified feature set:

 ```